OutoftheBoxFTC/Summer-Motion-Profiling/README.md

      - Added type safety to blocks for Quaternion.
      - Added type safety to blocks for Servo.
      - Added type safety to blocks for ServoController.
-     - Added type safety to blocks for Telemetry.
+     - Added type safety to blocks for debug.SmartTelemetry.
      - Added type safety to blocks for Temperature.
      - Added type safety to blocks for TouchSensor.
      - Added type safety to blocks for UltrasonicSensor.